The Day John Lennon Returned His MBE to the Queen

 I am returning my MBE as a protest against Britain's involvement in the Nigeria-Biafra thing, against our support of America in Vietnam and against 'Cold Turkey' slipping down the charts.

 With love.
 John Lennon of Bag

-As he’d known there would be, Lennon's decision sparked a public outcry – but as he later pointed out, plenty of people never thought he deserved an MBE in the first place.
-"Lots of people who complained about us getting the MBE received theirs for heroism in the war," he shrugged.
-“They got them for killing people.
+As expected, Lennon's decision sparked a public outcry – but he later pointed out that many never thought he deserved this recognition in the first place.
+"Lots of people who complained about us getting the MBE received theirs for heroism in the war," he said with a shrug.
+"They got them for killing people.
 We deserved ours for not killing people.
-In a way it was hypocritical of me to accept it, but I'm glad I did, really, because it meant that four years later I was able to use it to make a gesture."
+In a way, it was hypocritical of me to accept it, but I'm glad I did, really, because it meant that four years later I was able to use it to make a gesture."

-Although he was relatively distinct in choosing to return his MBE in such a high-profile way, Lennon was far from alone in rejecting royal awards; in 2012, following a Freedom of Information request, the BBC unearthed a list of other would-be recipients, including novelist Roald Dahl and painter L.S.
+He was relatively distinct in choosing to return his MBE in such a high-profile way, but Lennon was far from alone in rejecting royal awards: The BBC used a Freedom of Information request to unearth a list of other would-be recipients in 2012, including novelist Roald Dahl and painter L.S.
 Lowry (who refused multiple honors on five separate occasions).

-Ultimately, although Lennon's show of disapproval for the British government didn't make much of an impact on foreign policy, it did further sour his relationship with the country's authorities, and further cemented his reputation as just the sort of outspoken, politically active celebrity that President Richard Nixon would be happy to have deported from the U.S. during the tumultuous early '70s.
+Ultimately, Lennon's show of disapproval for the British government didn't make much of an impact on foreign policy.
+But it did further sour his relationship with the country's authorities, and further cemented his reputation as just the sort of outspoken, politically active celebrity that President Richard Nixon would be happy to have deported from the U.S. during the tumultuous early '70s.

 As for the award itself, it disappeared for years, finally turning up in early 2009 after being located in a vault in St. James' Palace in Westminster.
 Preserved alongside Lennon's letter to the Queen and stored in its original presentation case, it attracted immediate attention from Beatles historians who urged the crown to put it on public display.